commoncrawl/example-warc-java/README.md

 reads WARC files and the source code is included in the src subdirectory.

 I have just started experimenting with Common Crawl data.
-I plan on adding a Hadoop/Elastic MapReduce example and also examples using other JVM languages like Clojure and JRuby.
+I plan on adding a Hadoop/Elastic MapReduce example and also more examples using other JVM languages like Clojure and JRuby.

 ## ReadWARC